 15040 Roscoe Boulevard,

 The Van Nuys Drive-In was one of many Pacific drive-ins that had murals on their screen towers.
 The Van Nuys Drive-In opened on July 30, 1948 with Joel McCrea in “Buffalo Bill” & Annabella in “Wings of the Morning”.
 It parked 891 cars.
-It lost its mural and original screen tower when it became a tri-plex drive-in.
+It lost its mural and original screen tower when it became a tri-plex drive-in on June 24, 1983.

 During its last year, it was the last drive-In located in the valley area of Los Angeles.
-As Pacific Theatres closed the theater, its marquee said “closed for the season”.
+As Pacific Theatres closed the theater on September 2, 1996, its marquee said “closed for the season”.
 That next season never came.

 The Van Nuys Drive-In sat empty for a few years and was being used to store cars from a nearby dealership.
 It was demolished in the late-1990’s.